 Reference and recommendation letters give employers an insight into the background and capabilities of a candidate.

-However, if you do hold some past experience, such as an internship, reach out to your mentor and request a recommendation letter for a particular position, mentioning your abilities and skills to work in that role.
+However, if you do hold some past experience, reach out to your mentor and request a recommendation letter for a particular position, mentioning your abilities and skills to work in that role.

 8. Walk-in interviews